Dallas Arson Attorneys

 - A prison sentence of up to 25 years; and

-- Fines that equal or are greater than standard fines set forth by Title 18; and/or
+- Fines that are equal to or greater than standard fines set forth by Title 18; and/or

 - Payment that covers the cost of repairing/replacing destroyed property.